grafana/alloy/docs/sources/tutorials/send-metrics-to-prometheus.md

 }
 ```

-This last component creates a [prometheus.remote_write][prometheus.remote_write] component named `metrics_service` that points to `http://localhost:9090/api/v1/write`.
+This final component creates a [`prometheus.remote_write`][prometheus.remote_write] component named `metrics_service` that points to `http://localhost:9090/api/v1/write`.

 This completes the simple configuration pipeline.

 {{< admonition type="tip" >}}
 The `basic_auth` is commented out because the local `docker compose` stack doesn't require it.
-It is included in this example to show how you can configure authorization for other environments.
+It's included in this example to show how you can configure authorization for other environments.

 For further authorization options, refer to the [`prometheus.remote_write`][prometheus.remote_write] component documentation.